colinc86/wrappederror/README.md

 ### Examining Errors

-There are many ways to probe an `Error` for information...
+There are many ways to probe an error for information...

 #### Depth

-Wrapped errors have _depth_.
+Errors have _depth_.
 That is, the number of errors after itself in the error chain.

 For eample, the following prints the depth of each error in the chain.